plone/documentation/manage/upgrading/preparations.rst

     It's important to back up your Plone site.

-You will find an :doc:`how-to on backing up your Plone site here </manage/deploying/backup>`.
+You will find a :doc:`how-to on backing up your Plone site here </manage/deploying/backup>`.

 Setup a test environment to rehearse the upgrade
 ================================================